Plofland/react-personal-portfolio/README.md

 > [Vercel Deployment](https://vercel.com/plofland/personal-portfolio/FNbipnayPjjjJtN5rCfKmqX6SE6C)
 ## General

-- [x] Fix background image bug the assigns the background image to every possible background CSS selector in every component
-- [x] Make it so that my name is not visible when on the home page ('/' endpoint) 👻
+- [ ] Add the introduction component from the figma file
 - [ ] Change the default favicon
 - [ ] Update to new color palette based on photo
 - [ ] get a new domain name such as "peter-lofland"
-- [ ] get SASS styling files connected and running
+- [x] get SASS styling files connected and running

+## Navbar
+- [ ] make the navbar background transparent
+- [ ] make the navbar background blur

 ## Projects Section

-- [ ] add projects to MongoDB cluster
-- [ ] make an axios call to the DB
+- [ ] animate the projects on entrance
 - [ ] draw projects from state instead of local file
 - [x] add a header ("Here are some of my projects")
 - [x] get props to pass down so that project cards will render